Jack Nicklaus Golf & Course Design: Signature Edition: Development and release

 Following Access Software's introduction of the Links series, the Jack Nicklaus series lost a significant number of players, prompting Accolade to release a new game with improved graphics and additional course designer options.
 The swing meter was also made horizontal to allow for a larger view of the screen and golf course.
 The game's English Turn and Sherwood Country Club were designed by Nicklaus in real life.
 The game was designed by Ned Martin and Sculptured Software, and published by Accolade.

 Jack Nicklaus Golf & Course Design: Signature Edition was released on March 31, 1992, ahead of the 1992 Masters Tournament.
 The game was released for MS-DOS, and came with a code wheel for copy protection.
 Following the release, Accolade renewed its agreement with Jack Nicklaus to continue producing golf games with his name into the mid-1990s.

 In 1992, Accolade began offering online golf tournaments in the game through Prodigy.
 Tournament courses were also downloadable.
 As of January 1993, 2,500 Signature Edition players had signed up for Prodigy's service.
 As of 1994, the game had thousands of online Prodigy players around the world.

 Because of competition, an add-on course disk, Jack Nicklaus Signature Tour Vol. 1, was released in September 1992.
 The disk features Muirfield (Scotland) and Muirfield Village (Ohio).
 It was followed by Jack Nicklaus Signature Tour Vol. 2.
 In 1995, both disks were re-released along with Signature Edition as a compilation titled Jack Nicklaus: The Tour Collection.

 Using the game's course designer, players created and released hundreds of Signature Edition courses online in the years leading up to Jack Nicklaus 4's release in 1997, and these courses were still regularly being exchanged between players.

 Genesis version

 For the Genesis version, Accolade and Jack Nicklaus' staff worked together on the game's initial design, and Nicklaus gave final approval of the project, including the instruction manual and packaging.
 The game includes digitized images depicting backgrounds and Nicklaus.
 Accolade published the Genesis version, which was designed and programmed by C. Heath of Microsmiths, Inc., and produced by Pam Levins.
-Jack Nicklaus' Power Challenge Golf was released in the United States in July 1993.
+Jack Nicklaus' Power Challenge Golf was released in the United States and Europe in July 1993.